Amarnaath548/E-Commerce-MERN-stack/frontend/README.md

 ### 👤 User Authentication

-- Create a new user using Platzi Fake Store API
+- Create a new user
 - Login with email & password
 - Receive an `access_token` for authentication
 - Token is used for protected API calls